openjdk/guide/src/index.md

 The recommendation is to always create a new branch for any change you intend to implement.
 By doing that you can easily work on many different changes in parallel in the same code repository.
 Unless you know what you are doing, the recommendation is also to always base your new branch on the `master` branch.

-    $ git checkout -b JDK-8272373 master
+    $ git switch -c JDK-8272373 master

 Here we create a new branch called `JDK-8272373` based on the `master` branch and set the repository up to work in that new branch.

-Starting from Git version 2.23 there's also `git switch` that can be used instead of `git checkout`.

-    $ git switch -c JDK-8272373 master
+`git switch` was introduced in Git version 2.23.
+For earlier versions of Git `git checkout` can be used instead.
+However it is always recommended to use the latest versions of all your tools when possible.

 ::: {.box}
 More information about how to work with git and the dedicated tooling that is available for OpenJDK can be found in the [Project Skara Documentation](https://wiki.openjdk.java.net/display/SKARA).
 If you're new to git you can also read more about how to work with it in one of the many fine git tutorials available on the Internet.
 For instance the [Pro Git book](https://git-scm.com/book/en/v2).
 This guide doesn't aspire to become another git guide.